sysrepo/sysrepo/README.md

 It is possible to change the repository path by setting `SYSREPO_REPOSITORY_PATH` variable.
 Also, if `SYSREPO_SHM_PREFIX` is defined, it is used for all SHM files created.
 This way several *sysrepo* instances can effectively be run simultanously on one machine.
+It is also possible to relocate the `SHM_DIR` by setting `SYSREPO_SHM_DIR` variable.

 `SR_ENV_RUN_TESTS` can be used when building packages which run tests that use sysrepo.
 This will enable the package tests to run without having priviliges to chown files to `SYSREPO_GROUP`.

+Maximum length of these variables specifying paths is defined by SR_PATH_MAX (256).

+Note: All environmental variables are read only once and changes during the lifetime of the process are ignored.
+The process should not make any changes to them during its lifetime.

 ## CLI